What is Modal?

 Modal is a lightweight, stretchy, and breathable semi-synthetic fabric made from beech tree pulp that makes an excellent fabric for clothing like underwear and pajamas and household essentials like bedsheets.
 Modal is a type of rayon fabric, but it is generally more durable, flexible, and softer than regular rayon, it is also more expensive.
 The popularity of modal stems from it being naturally soft, breathable, and eco-friendly.

-Modal fabric can be knit or woven into a very soft fabric that drapes well, resists creasing, and has a smooth, lustrous finish.
-The fibers are often blended with other fibers like cotton or spandex to make it more durable or give it more stretch.
+Modal fabric can be knit or woven into a very soft fabric.
+The fibers are often mixed with other fibers like cotton or spandex to make it more durable or give it more stretch.
 Because modal is both absorbent and breathable, it can feel cool to the touch.

 Most of the world’s modal is produced by the Austrian company Lenzing AG, which has the fabric’s trademark.
 Lenzing produces a few different modal types, including MicroModal and MicroModal Air, which are lighter weight and more luxurious than regular modal.